Minimal Intervention Shared Control with Guaranteed Safety under Non-Convex Constraints: Related Work

 A wide range of shared control strategies have been proposed to assist users in task completion.
 These approaches differ in how they interpret user intent, ensure safety, and preserve the user's sense of control.

-Probabilistic methods, such as hindsight optimization~\cite{javdani2015shared} and policy blending~\cite{doi:10.1177/0278364913490324}, anticipate user intention and assist with task completion.
-Hindsight optimization learns the user’s goal through Partially Observable Markov Decision Process (POMDPs), improving task performance and user experience.
+Probabilistic methods, such as hindsight optimization~\cite{javdani2015shared} and policy blending~\cite{doi-10-1177-0278364913490324}, anticipate user intention and assist with task completion.
+Hindsight optimization learns the user’s goal through Partially Observable Markov Decision Processes (POMDPs).
 Policy blending, on the other hand, infers user intent and adjusts the controls accordingly.
 While both methods offer more proactive autonomy, they lack strict safety guarantees.
 Moreover, users often report a loss of control when the system enforces a specific inferred strategy, limiting their ability to adapt.
 This highlights a trade-off between autonomous assistance and user adaptability.

 In the context of vehicles, shared control literature frequently focuses on predictive methods such as \gls{mpc} to enforce constraints and optimize behavior.
-To reduce computational load, a variable-step horizon, as suggested by \cite{7317796} and \cite{schwarting2017parallel}, offers fine resolution in the short term for responsiveness to user input and coarser resolution in the long term to facilitate extended predictions, thus enhancing obstacle anticipation.
-Obstacle avoidance is often introduced as soft constraints \cite{8643740,7317796} or cost penalties \cite{8651894,10202565}.
-Preserving user control authority is emphasized by \cite{8643740}, while \cite{schwarting2017parallel} minimizes early intervention by weighting user inputs more heavily in the near term.
-Despite these strategies, challenges remain in providing hard safety guarantees, tuning the horizon, reducing computational load, and adequately evaluating user experience.
+Without a suitable terminal/invariant set, ensuring recursive feasibility can require careful horizon selection and constraint handling, and obstacle anticipation often motivates longer horizons that increase computational cost~\cite{electronics13081442}.

-\gls{cbf}-based methods offer stronger theoretical safety by enforcing forward invariance safe sets.
-Some approaches integrate \gls{cbf} into optimization-based frameworks, such as real-time \gls{qp} or \gls{mpc}, computing control inputs pointwise in time.
-Others operate independently, using closed-form controllers derived from repulsive potential fields.
-However, these methods often introduce slack variables for ensuring feasibility by softening constraints ~\cite{10590767,dallas2025controlbarrierfunctionsshared,7799015}, or rely on hand-crafted functions~\cite{10.1145/3594806.3596522}, limiting scalability.
-Many CBF-based frameworks also do not simultaneously handle non-convex state and control constraints~\cite{9453404,9703149,srinivasan2020synthesiscontrolbarrierfunctions}, which restricts their applicability in strict non-convex constraint settings.
-Moreover, these works lacks extensive user studies.
+To reduce this cost, some works adopt variable-step horizons~\cite{7317796,schwarting2017parallel}, and model obstacle avoidance via soft constraints~\cite{8643740,7317796} or cost penalties~\cite{8651894,10202565}.
+Other works emphasize user authority or reduce early intervention~\cite{8643740,schwarting2017parallel}.
+Overall, challenges remain in achieving hard safety guarantees in practice with limited tuning and real-time computation, and in adequately evaluating user experience.